Type-safe bitwise operations - TL;DR

 defines a call-operator which accepts two compatible flag-arguments and compares their underlying values.

-There is also a functions object
+There exists also a function object total_order

 static constexpr boost::flags::total_order_t total_order;